nicholaswilde/frame-fi/docs/usage.md

             To see a list of files and directories on the remote server, you can use the `ls` or `dir` command.

-    5. **Navigate to the Local Directory (Optional):** If the file you want to upload is not in your current local directory, you can change your local directory using the lcd (local change directory) command:
+    5. **Navigate to the Local Directory (Optional):** If the file you want to upload is not in your current local directory, you can change your local directory using the `lcd` (local change directory) command:

         ```shell
-        lcd C:\Users\YourUser\Documents
+        lcd /path/to/data
         ```

-    6. **Upload a Single File:** Use the put command followed by the name of the file you want to upload:
+    6. **Upload a Single File:** Use the `put` command followed by the name of the file you want to upload:

         ```shell
-        put my-file.txt
+        put my-picture.png
         ```

 !!! warning "Insecure Protocol"